Kernel-Based Identification with Frequency Domain Side-Information: Towards a Tractable Scheme

 \section{Towards a Tractable Scheme}

 In this section, we present a tractable approach to derive the solution of the nonparametric estimation problem introduced in Section \ref{sec:MainOpt}.

 Consider optimization problem \eqref{eqn:opt_2}.
-For ease of discussion and without loss of generality, we assume $\rho=1$.
+For the ease of discussion and without loss of generality, we assume $\rho=1$.
 More precisely, one can use a change of variable and replace $y_t$ with $\rho^{-1}y_t$ in $\Dscr$ and then, set $\rho=1$ in Problem \ref{prob:Hinft_le_1} as well as in \eqref{eqn:opt_2}, or equivalently in \eqref{eqn:opt_1}.
 With respect to each $\omega\in\Omega_{\Tbb}$, there exists a constraint in \eqref{eqn:opt_2}.
 Thus, we have uncountably infinite number of constraints which makes the problem intractable.
-To resolve this issue, we approximate the problem by considering a suitable finite subset of $\Omega_{\Tbb}$.
+One possible approach to resolve this issue is approximating the problem by considering a only a suitable finite subset of $\Omega_{\Tbb}$.
 In order to investigate this possibility, we need the notion of {\em partition} introduced in the next definition. \begin{definition} We say $\Pscr$ is a {\em partition} of interval $[a,b]$ if $\Pscr$ is a finite subset of $[a,b]$ as $\Pscr=\{\omega_i\ |\ i=0,\ldots,\nP\}$ where